 First thing’s first: it’s important to understand basic fault laws in our state.

-Louisiana is an at-fault state which means that the at-fault party’s insurance company must pay for all damages that all parties suffered in the accident (up to coverage limits).
-No fault states, on the other hand, mandate that all drivers file a claim with their own insurance company, no matter who caused the accident.
+Louisiana is an at-fault state, meaning that the at-fault party’s insurance company must pay for all damages that all parties suffered in the accident (up to coverage limits).
+On the other hand, no fault states mandate that all drivers file a claim with their insurance company, no matter who caused the accident.

 Is It Illegal to Not Have Car Insurance in Louisiana?